007 Legends

 007 Legends is a 2012 first-person shooter game featuring the fictional British secret agent James Bond.
 It was developed by Eurocom and published by Activision in October 2012 for PlayStation 3 and Xbox 360, with Microsoft Windows and Wii U versions being released later that year.
 The Wii U release of the game was cancelled in Australia and the game was removed from all digital storefronts in January 2013.

 The game was released to coincide with the fiftieth anniversary of the James Bond film series.
 To achieve this, the single player campaign includes one mission from each of the six actors' eras: Goldfinger (Sean Connery), On Her Majesty's Secret Service (George Lazenby), Moonraker (Roger Moore), Licence to Kill (Timothy Dalton) and Die Another Day (Pierce Brosnan).
 A level based on Skyfall (Daniel Craig) was later released as free downloadable content for the Xbox 360, PlayStation 3 and Microsoft Windows versions, and included on disc on the Wii U version.
 Additionally, some of the original talent from the films add their likenesses and voices to their associated characters.

 Upon its release, 007 Legends received generally negative reviews from critics, who criticized the choice of missions, bland gameplay, and lack of an overarching story, though its multiplayer mode did attract some praise.
-It is the fourth and final James Bond game released by Activision and the last game Eurocom developed before the company ceased operations along with it being the last 007 video game released until IO Interactive's 007 First Light.
+It is the fourth and final James Bond game released by Activision and the last game Eurocom developed before the company ceased operations.
+There were no further major James Bond games made until 007 First Light in 2026.